immstudios/nebula/README.md

 ![Python version](https://img.shields.io/badge/python-3.7-blue?style=for-the-badge)

 Nebula is an open source broadcast automation and media asset management system for television, radio and VOD platforms.
 Since 2012 Nebula has proven stable and reliable software in 24/7 broadcast environment and it is now used by TV and production companies worldwide.
+We put great emphasis on simplicity, modularity and speed.

 Key features
 ------------